 Portals, November 2005

-an evening of dance examining the tango concept and personal emotions within partnering human relationships.
+An evening of dance examining the origins and evolution of the tango dance form and personal emotions within partnering human relationships.

 Depth of Field, May 2007